-The Ontario Human Right's Code Policy on preventing discrimination because of gender identity and gender expression states that organizations have a legal duty and ultimate responsibility to maintain an environment free from discrimination and harassment because of gender identity and expression.
-They are required to take steps to prevent and respond to violations of the Ontario Human Rights Code or they may be held liable and face monetary penalties or other orders from a tribunal or court.
+In Canada and other countries around the world, organizations have a legal duty and ultimate responsibility to maintain an environment free from discrimination and harassment because of gender identity and expression.
+They are required to take steps to prevent and respond to human rights violations or they may be held liable and face monetary penalties or other orders from a tribunal or court.
 It is unacceptable for an organization to choose to remain unaware, or to ignore or fail to address potential or actual human rights violations, whether or not a complaint is made.